SuperNEMO-DBD/Falaise/documentation/flreconstruct/WorkingWithEventRecords.md

 `get_serial_tag` method for us.
 We have also provided concrete methods to implement this type as a simple increment-only counter.
 Note also the use of Doxygen markup to document the file and methods.
-This is required for your data type is to be integrated into the official mainline pipeline.
+This is required for your data type to be integrated into the official mainline pipeline.

 With the header in place we can create the implementation file, which we'll